Key Provisions of The Texas Constitution, Article 7, Section 17

 - Consumable supplies

-- Advance payments (except for library books and periodicals)
+- Advance payments (with the exception of library books and periodicals)

-A fixed or moveable tangible asset with an extended life of more than one year can be purchased or paid with HEAF.
+A fixed or moveable tangible asset with an extended life of more than one year may be purchased with HEAF.
 Asset does not necessarily have to be controlled or capitalized.

-Items that can be purchased or paid with HEAF in association with the purchase of an asset are:
+Items which may be purchased with HEAF in association with the purchase of an asset are:

 - Applicable freight or shipping charges